 Cashing for memorable and scenic outdoor adventure in Hessen?
 Karlsaue got you!
 It is a fascinating state park located in the town of Kassel.

 The park is considered the second-largest park in the city, next to Wilhelmshöhe Mountain Park.
 It is a picturesque and majestic ample green space under the Hessen Kassel Museum Landscape management.

-Karlsaue, also known as Auepark, is a 150-hectare park, a spot in town that provides extensive space for the public to visit and is used as a recreation spot.
+Karlsaue, also known as Auepark, is a 150-hectare park, a spot in town that provides extensive public space and is used as a recreation spot.
 The park is also close to other beautiful attractions in Kassel, the Orangery Palace, and it is also close to the vibrant city center.

 It was once just a marsh along the river Fulda, and today, it is a beautifully landscaped garden to visit.
 From a Baroque garden, the park is changed into a less geometric and more romantic English-style garden with a botanical garden full of flowers and rare plants and surrounded by trees.